hyperledger-labs/pdo-contracts/inference-contract/README.md

 https://creativecommons.org/licenses/by/4.0/
 --->

-# NFT and openvino inference contracts using PDO #
+# NFT and openVINO inference contracts using PDO #

 This directory contains a Private Data Objects contract family for creating a confidentiality preserving policy-wrapper around the usage of a machine learning (ML) model.
-At its core, the implementation contains a Token Object PDO contract that specifies and checks the policies to be followed while using the ML model for inferecing operations.
+At its core, the implementation contains a Token Object PDO contract that specifies and checks the policies to be followed while using the ML model for inferencing operations.
 In this implementation, the ML Model is assumed to be an [OpenVINO based IR](https://docs.openvino.ai/2023.2/openvino_ir.html) model.
 The model itself is deployed via an asset guardian service; the